CelliesProjects/writeOnlyFS-ESP32/README.md

 Do you want to save money on storage hardware upgrades for useless data?

-Does your storage medium seem to fill up faster with irrelevant every time you upgrade your hardware?
+Does your storage medium seem to fill up faster with irrelevant data every time you upgrade your hardware?

 ## Wait no more!
 Pay no more!
 Never run out of storage!